youwen5/blog/src/posts/2024-07-12-finally-over.md

 > <span style="font-style: normal;">夏が去っても追慕は切だ</span>
 > Even if the summer ends, the memories of it are still cherished

-_nostalgia_. i've been thinking a lot about it and i guess trying to feel it at times lately. ive gone through my old music and rewatched some old youtubers and scrolled through old texts and dug up wayback machine archives of old web pages. there's something so magical about that mid 2010s not-quite-modern but
+nostalgia. i've been thinking a lot about it and i guess trying to feel it at times lately. ive gone through my old music and rewatched some old youtubers and scrolled through old texts and dug up wayback machine archives of old web pages. there's something so magical about that mid 2010s not-quite-modern but